-The Grassroots Funds (Northern California Environmental Grassroots Fund and Puget Sound Grassroots Grants Program) usually receive about twice as many applications from very worthy projects than they have the resources to fund.
+The Grassroots Fund (California Environmental Grassroots Fund) usually receives about twice as many applications from very worthy projects than it has the resources to fund.
 Use these suggestions to help craft a clear, compelling proposal.

 Define the goals of the group or project, and how they can be achieved.
 Why are the goals important both in a big picture sense and to the communities and the environment immediately affected?